-Angry Birds Star Wars review
+Angry Birds Star Wars full review

 Angry Birds Star Wars is an interesting mix of the classic Angry Birds game, combined with parts of Angry Birds Space and set in the Star Wars universe.